 Read your document several times for errors that spellcheck may have missed.
 Double check the spelling of the school and company names you have listed.
 It’s difficult to see your own mistakes sometimes, so ask a trusted friend to read it as well.

-Want more advice on crafting your résumé?
-Check out our Internships and Careers section for all the job search advice!
+Need more help crafting the perfect résumé?
+Check out our Internships and Careers section for all the job search advice you need!